Review: The Children of Gods and Fighting Men by Shauna Lawless

 It’s incredibly well blended and has some brilliant writing that I very much enjoyed.

-Disclaimer: Many thanks to Head of Zeus for the copy of The Children of Gods and Fighting Men by Shauna Lawless .
+Disclaimer: Many thanks to [acf field=”publisher”] for the copy of [acf field=”title_and_author”].
 All opinions are my own.

 This post contains affiliate links.
 I might get a commission if you purchase a book using one of the links above.